E-r-1-c/networking-labs/01-layer2-switching/02-spanning-tree-protocol/README.md

 ![Port Role Verification](./images/02-blocking-port-verification.png)

-Results:
+The output confirmed:

-- SW0 became the root bridge.
+- SW0 was elected as the root bridge.
-- SW1 and SW2 selected root ports toward SW0.
+- Non-root switches selected root ports toward SW0.
-- A redundant path was placed into an alternate/discarding state to prevent Layer 2 loops.
+- Redundant paths were placed into an alternate/discarding state.

 ---

-## BPDU Guard Verification
+### BPDU Guard Verification

-BPDU Guard was tested on SW2 by introducing BPDU traffic on a PortFast-enabled access port.
+BPDU Guard was tested on SW2 by introducing BPDU traffic on a protected access port.

 The interface entered an err-disabled state, preventing an unauthorized switch from affecting the spanning-tree topology.